Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Introduction

 \subsection{Datasets: AL-ALL and AL-PUB}

 The consensus data from the Ancient Lives Project was used to create two crowdsourced datasets: AL-ALL (containing 399,421 images from published and unpublished papyri) and AL-PUB (containing 195,683 images from only published papyri).
 Both datasets consist of tightly cropped images of individual Greek characters from the annotated papyri images.
 Figure \ref{fig:alphabet} shows example images from AL-PUB, one for each character in the standard Greek alphabet.

-Although the datasets are full of excellent character instances, the data are ”noisy.”
-Unlike datasets such as MNIST \cite{deng2012mnist}, AL-ALL and AL-PUB were created from images containing holes, rips, missing segments, and faded ink.
-As shown in Figure \ref{fig:damaged}, many character images are illegible or incomplete.
-Consequently, this compounds ground-truth uncertainty in the labeling of such images.
-Furthermore, initiatives like the Ancient Lives Project must rely on untrained individuals to record both the correct classification and a reasonably accurate location of the character within the manuscript image, leading to supplemental noise in labeling.
+Table \ref{tab:al_counts} lists the sample sizes for each character in AL-ALL.
+As some of the fragment images used to create AL-ALL are not yet in the public domain, AL-PUB was created to share with the public.
+AL-PUB is freely available for download at \textit{https://data.cs.mtsu.edu/al-pub/}.
+Though AL-PUB is a smaller subset of AL-ALL, \citet{Swindall2021} suggests minimal model performance impairment when training with AL-PUB versus AL-ALL.
+However, to maximize the benefits of the larger dataset, our image classification models were trained on AL-ALL.
+It is important to note that these datasets are drastically different from typical character image datasets such as MNIST, detailed in \citet{deng2012mnist}, which consists of a custom created dataset that is carefully curated with little-to-no uncertainty in the ground-truth labels.
+AL-ALL and AL-PUB are derived from heavily damaged papyrus fragments, excavated from ancient rubbish dumps.
+These papyri have largely been annotated by untrained citizen scientists and a small number of professional experts.
+Such a process introduces various and complex forms of noise into the dataset. \FloatBarrier